aa6dcc/Heat-Equation/README.md

     <p>
         $$-\alpha = -\alpha$$
     </p>
-    <h2>Hence we can see a product of a sine and exponential function is a solution. </h2>
+    <p>Hence we can see a product of a sine and exponential function is a solution. </p>
 </body>
 </html>